 The reason it’s been so long is probably because, in today’s world, we are never truly alone.
 We always have a notification popping up on our screen, our work phone ringing at 10pm, or our Instagram feed waiting to be consumed.
 We crave connection with others and, as a result, never have time to connect with ourselves.

 Another reason we dismiss alone time is because there’s such a negative stigma around ‘being alone’.
-Just so we’re clear once and for all, being alone is not the same thing as being lonely.
+Just so we’re clear, being alone is not the same thing as being lonely.
 There are some incredible benefits to having time alone, but we simply never hear about them.

 Well.
 Fasten your seatbelts because you’re gonna hear about ‘em now.